s-gregorini003/tflite-multiclass-speech-recognition/README.md

 <a href="https://apps.apple.com/it/app/yeelight/id977125608"><img alt="Download on the App Store" src="https://upload.wikimedia.org/wikipedia/commons/3/3c/Download_on_the_App_Store_Badge.svg" height=60px /></a>

 provision the router's SSID and password to it.
 After the light is connected to the router, it is visible to any device under the same network.
-After the conguration procedure is completed, it is possible to enable the third party control protocol directly in the app.
+After the configuration procedure is completed, it is possible to enable the third party control protocol directly in the app.
 This protocol allows the light to be managed locally (LAN connection).

 ![LAN control enable process](https://github.com/s-gregorini003/tflite-multiclass-speech-recognition/blob/master/img/lan-control-enabling.png)